UChicagoPhysicsLabs/PositronEmissionTomography/docs/circuitry.rst

   :width: 800
   :alt: Photograph of populated circuit board.

-Note that four of the five JST headers have pins removed.
-This was intentional, as by removing those pins and filling the corresponding sockets with a solid material (hot glue is good) it is possible to make cables that cannot be connected improperly without heroic effort.
+While it may be slightly difficult to see from this angle, four of the five JST headers have pins removed.
+This was intentional, as by removing those pins and filling the corresponding sockets with a solid material (hot glue is good as it can be removed if needed) it is possible to make cables that cannot be connected improperly without heroic effort.
 This makes the setup far more robust against assembly failures.

 A board for a stand-alone `HV power supply is available here <https://oshpark.com/shared_projects/zzCgJzxe>`_